James-Hendershott/wheresMyApp/ROADMAP.md

 - [ ] No item photo upload UI yet (database ready)
 - [ ] No QR code generation UI yet (database has codes ready, but need generation button)
 - [ ] Container capacity not enforced or tracked
+- [ ] How will this work for multiple households?
+User logins connected to a location.
+Multiple databases for each house location

 ### Low Priority